-Default value of byte datatype is 0.
+Default value of 'byte' datatype is 0.

-This data type is used to save space in large arrays, mainly in place of integers, since a byte is four times smaller than an int.
+This datatype is used to save space in large arrays, mainly in place of integers, since a 'byte' is four times smaller than an 'int'.

-Variables used in a switch statement can only be a byte, short, int, or char.
+Variables used in a switch statement can only be a byte, short, int or char.

-The following shows the explanation individually:
+The following shows the explanation of each word of the line individually:

-• public: it is the access specifier.
+• public: it is an access specifier.

 • static: it allows main() to be called without instantiating a particular instance of a class.